spikelcy/PredatorPreyProgram/README.md

 8. JFreeChart connected and works as a JPanel(XYPLot demo works)

 Things to do:
-1. Add proper live graph(XYPlot) or at least some display of count of sheep and wolves per tick (simple number results page exist but not connected)
+1. Add proper live graph(XYPlot) or some display of count of sheep and wolves per tick (simple number results page exist but not connected)
 2. Test eating system so that sheep energy is transferred to wolf that ate it properly.
+(DONE)
-3. Fix creation system so animals get proper initial stats.(done)
+3. Fix creation system so animals get proper initial stats.(DONE)
 5. Decide UI flow of system
 4. Test overall system

 Possible extensions to try:
 1. allow for a food chain system (ie. something eats wolves who eat sheep)
+2. Optimize structure and flow of systems within program (eating,moving,etc)